singlecla/singlecla/cla.md

 ### Company and Client CLAs

-If a project steward asks me to help get a CLA from someone who may have the legal right to license intellectual property in my contribution, I promise to help the project steward request that CLA.
+If a project steward asks me to help get a CLA from someone who may have the legal right to license my contribution, I promise to help the project steward request that CLA.
 I am aware that only people with legal authority can sign CLAs on behalf of companies and other organizations.
 For corporations, that often means executive officers.

 ## Reliability